jroth01/JobCoinMixer/README.md

 mixer.js is a separate module that handles the business logic of the mixer

+#Tradeoffs of NodeJS with Express
+"Node.js uses an event-driven, non-blocking I/O model that makes it lightweight and efficient, perfect for data-intensive real-time applications that run across distributed devices"

+Since this application was designed to be polling the P2P network and make many transactions in real-time, it is by definition event driven.
+NodeJS handles this kind of behavior well.

+What are the drawbacks?
+With Node, you frequently run in to async "callback hell" and you get less out of the box.
+It doesn't abstract away the delay between request-response, so it helps me demonstrate understanding.

+If I were to implement this differently I might use Python with Flask, because it's lightweight and the syntax is cleaner.
+Ultimately the code would probably be easier to read.

+#Tradeoffs of MongoDB
+I am generally not a fan of noSQL and MongoDB for many reasons.
+However, for rapid prototyping and one-off assignments, it is incredibly quick to set up and use because it's just a collection of JSON documents.
+In my opinion the use cases for Mongo are very limited - basically for dumping data, typically in financial or pharmaceutical applications.

+In this case, I wanted a quick way to link and remember parent user addresses to their corresponding withdrawal addresses.
+JSON Key-value pairs and arrays were sufficient.

+Why not noSQL MongoDB?
+It is by definition, non-relational.
+If you start adding features and need to represent a relational model, SQL is the way to go to avoid duplicate data everywhere.
+Additionally, security is commonly an issue with Mongo.
+I'll explain below in the section where I talk about security and privacy vulnerabilities.

+# Security and Privacy Vulnerabilities
+I'll discuss the typical vulnerabilities and my efforts to mitigate them.

+XSS - Cross site scripting

+noSQL injection, XSRF, session hijacking

+Mongodb
+To mitigate typical MongoDB security concerns, I provisioned an mLab database with heroku.
+Connecting to the database via mLab's API is secured via HTTPS and an API key.
+You must create a username and password and authenticate to connect.

+When you connect to your mLab database from within the same datacenter/region (US), you communicate over heroku's internal network.
+Heroku provide a good deal of network security infrastructure to isolate tenants.
+The hypervisors used do not allow VMs to read network traffic addressed to other VMs and so no other tenant can “sniff” traffic.

 # Client usage: POST /register

 The body of the POST request to /register must contain the following JSON: